New Fiber-Optic tech aims to make liver shunt surgery safer

 Summary

-This study tests a new fiber-optic navigation system during a procedure called TIPS, which treats complications of liver cirrhosis like fluid buildup and bleeding.
-About 30 patients will be enrolled to see if the technology reduces the number of needle sticks and radiation exposure.
-The goal is to make the procedure safer and more efficient.
+This study tests a fiber-optic navigation system that gives doctors a 3D view during a procedure called TIPS, which treats complications of liver cirrhosis like fluid buildup or bleeding.
+About 30 patients will be enrolled to see if the device reduces the number of needle sticks, radiation exposure, and procedure time.
+The goal is to make this common liver procedure safer and more efficient.

 Get updates